 Swanky 60s Party Outfits

-Accessories were also simple and shoes were either short kitten heels or tall stiletto heels.
+Accessories were also simple, and shoes were either short kitten heels or tall stiletto heels.
 Single or multiple strands of pearls, chunky gold statement necklaces, cocktail rings, and button earrings added sparkle to the plain dresses.
-Shop 60s jewelry.
-Consider adding vintage gloves, a small hat, and clasp frame purse for a look that can go from day to night.
+Shop ’60s jewelry.
+Consider adding vintage gloves, a small hat, and a clasp frame purse for a look that can go from day to night.

 1960s Outfits- The Mods

 ‘60s girls accessorized the rather plain silhouette with downright fabulous collars and sleeves.
 The prints on mod dresses were out of this world!
-Geometric circles, paisley, color blocking, honeycomb, or solid bold colors with little faux pockets(yellow, orange, green, red, black and white.)
-Most skirts and dresses were paired with matching tights or tall socks, low heel shoes and sometimes a cloche hat (just like the ’20s!).
+Geometric circles, paisley, color blocking, honeycomb, or solid bold colors with little faux pockets(yellow, orange, green, red, black and white).
+Most skirts and dresses were paired with matching tights or tall socks, low heeled shoes, and sometimes a cloche hat (just like the ’20s!).
 And, of course, a swing coat atop it all.